damoski002/ZuriPracticals/ReadMe.md

-the folders involves two practicals in one the Flex-box and Grid layouts.
+the folders involves two practicals in one the Flex-box and Grid layouts. but are seperated now